 I get nervous about aerosols while traveling and have had a couple of travel-size dry shampoos end up not working upon arrival.
 R+Co (which happens to make Death Valley, my favorite aerosol dry shampoo for at-home use) makes a terrific dry shampoo paste option.
 A little goes a long way and it can also help add body and texture when your hair is looking lifeless.

 Looking for more TSA-friendly ideas?
-Top bloggers share the three beauty products they never travel without.
+Blogger Aimee Song shares the beauty products she never travels without.